Community Rejuvenation Jailbreak

 Last night, I ran my 30th anniversary Star Wars RPG session, as in April 2019 is the 30 years to the month (can’t remember the date) of the first time I GMed my first game.
 I think.
 I don’t really recall the date.
 According to the note Atok wrote on the book, I received in late April.
 30 years ago, after reading the rules, I corralled my first player: Sila.
 We played a simple scenario then, set on a space station orbiting Mon Calamari

-30 years later, she returned to play via Skype from the other side of the planet.
+30 years later, she returned to play via Skype whilst living on another continent.
 Also attending was Irfan (who’s been playing for some years now) and Alya (who’s playing for the first time).
 At this point little Rafe was an observer when he was in the vicinity.

 We began a brand new campaign, which we hoped would continue over time…